Aaryan-R-S/ReactJS-Tutorials/Tutorials/textutils_rfc/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is an awesome news website developed using ReactJS and News API.
+This is a text utility tool developed using ReactJS and bootstrap.
 It is mind relaxing and fun-playing that really suit my needs.
 I usually use this tool to relax myself to increase my productivity!

 ### Built With